Last Updated: May 11, 2023

 In Canada, the current number of people living with diabetes is approximately 3.7 million (10%).1 By 2030, the number of Canadians living with diabetes is estimated to rise to 4.9 million (12%).1

 What is diabetes?

-Diabetes is a chronic disease that prevents your body from making or using insulin, which in turn leads to increased sugar levels in your bloodstream, known as high blood sugar.
+Diabetes is a chronic disease that prevents the body from making or using insulin, which leads to high sugar levels in the bloodstream.2

 How does diabetes affect the eye?

 Diabetes can affect the eye in many ways.
 People with diabetes may experience the following ocular signs and symptoms:3